jonahar/TwitterNetwork/README.md

 ## Client

+The client should be configured with the daemon host and port (see `client.conf` template). config file should be given through the `-c` flag.
 The client can run in two modes:
-- interactive mode - commands are read from the user via the terminal
+- interactive mode - commands are read from the user via the terminal.
+Use with `-i` flag
-- script mode - commands are read from a file (each command in a new line)
+- script mode - commands are read from a file, each command in a new line.
+Use with `-s <script>` flag

-To run the client in interactive mode: `python3 -m TwitterMine.client -i`

-To run the client in script mode: `python3 -m TwitterMine.client -s <script-file>`

-Display the client help to see the different commands format `python3 -m TwitterMine.client -h`
+Obviously, help menu can be displayed with `python3 -m TwitterMine.client -h`